 - sites that require readers to fill out a form before viewing content

-If you think we may not be crawling a site for this reason, drop us a line.
+If you think we may not be indexing a site that wee should, drop us a line.
 We'd be happy to investigate.